College of Arts & Sciences

 • Audio tech students recording violin track.Audio technology students engineering a violin track in Control Room A at the Kreeger Studio.

-• AU sudents working in Ward 7 with the Food Matters project.Health sudents working in DC Ward 7 for a grant project with the DC Department of Health.
+• AU sudents working in Ward 7 with the Food Matters project.Health Studies students working on a DC Department of Health grant project on access to affordable and nutritious food in DC’s Ward 7.

 DaBL open and busy with students and projects.Collaboration in the DMTI Design and Build Lab.